dominiquedelaire/Neurones-Solutions/Shellbots.ai/ShellbotsNanoIA/README.md

   - Multiple interfaces: USB, GPIO, UART, SPI, I2S, I2C for maximum flexibility
   - Support for the latest AI frameworks

-Our NanoIA Shellbots are modular, robust and ready to take on the challenges of your most ambitious AI projects.
+Our NanoAI Shellbots are modular, robust and ready to take on the challenges of your most ambitious AI projects.